BarbyKelly/project-5/README.md

   ![Plus and minus buttons work](plus_minus_work.png)

-  - Developer noticed how "All Photos" and "All Drawings", showed 0 items, while "All Items" displayed all items.
+  - Developer noticed how "All Photos" and "All Art", showed 0 items, while "All Items" displayed all items.
 She couldn't find what was causing the error.
 Developer's coursemate Patrick Hladun found an error: two of the product categories had the same "pk":9
   ![pk error](pk_error.png)